fema-ffrd/ras-stac/README.md

 3. Run the `populate-sample-data.sh` script to test set-up, connetivity, and view a sample stac catalog created using this library.

-**NOTE** It is recommended that ras-stac not be run in a container for testing and development due to networking issues that complicate use of these tools, when using minio.
+**NOTE** It is recommended that ras-stac not be run in a container for testing and development of its full codebase due to networking issues that complicate use of these tools, when using minio.

+## Core tests (can run locally in Docker)

+When `docker-test.sh` is executed, the Docker image is built and `pytest` is invoked to run the Python test scripts.
+This leverages test data that is included in this repository.
+This does not use cloud storage, s3, minio, nor other forms of network data.